 Modern architecture is without those traditions and instead uses elements of geometric forms and spaces.
 In modernist architecture, houses may appear as a collection of volumetric forms, like boxes stacked up on one another.
 Rooflines of a modernist house may be a single-slope or reverse-pitch, instead of the traditional gabled roof form.

 In the Pacific Northwest School of Modernism, often Japanese influences appear in roof lines, pagoda-like gates and entry courtyards, and rock gardens rather than lawns.

-Two of Seattle’s greatest architects of the Modernist era were Paul Hayden Kirk and Paul Thiry, and Wedgwood has buildings by both.
 The University Unitarian Church at 6556 35th Ave NE was designed in 1959 by Paul Hayden Kirk, winning him an award from the American Institute of Architects.
 The side of the church building along 35th Ave NE has a glass screen, letting light into the interior, with a towering exposed-wood supporting structure.
 The design emphasizes vertical straight lines and long, rectangular forms.